Equity and Inclusion

-- A revitalized English 11 curriculum focuses on Black voices in America and their explorations of race; it features James Baldwin, Gwendolyn Brooks, Terrance Hayes, Langston Hughes, and Kiese Laymon.
+- A revitalized English 11 curriculum focuses on Black voices in America and their explorations of race, featuring works by James Baldwin, Gwendolyn Brooks, Terrance Hayes, Langston Hughes, and Kiese Laymon.

 - Our ninth-grade City of Boston course focuses heavily on themes of inclusion/exclusion, class, white privilege, gentrification, environmental racism, and the limits of the market in resolving issues of access and equality.